Cnidocyte: Modes of renewal

 In Hydra polyps, cnidocytes differentiate from a specific population of stem cells, the interstitial cells (I-cells) located within the body column.
-Developing nematocytes first undergo multiple rounds of mitosis without cytokinesis, giving rise to nematoblast nests with 8, 16, 32 or 64 cells.
+Developing nematocysts first undergo multiple rounds of mitosis without cytokinesis, giving rise to nematoblast nests with 8, 16, 32 or 64 cells.
 After this expansion phase, nematoblasts develop their capsules.
-Nests separate into single nematocytes when the formation of the capsule is complete.
-Most of them migrate to the tentacles where they are incorporated into battery cells, which hold several nematocytes, and neurons.
-Battery cells coordinate firing of nematocytes.
+Nests separate into single nematocysts when the formation of the capsule is complete.
+Most of them migrate to the tentacles where they are incorporated into battery cells, which hold several nematocysts, and neurons.
+Battery cells coordinate firing of nematocysts.

 In the hydrozoan jellyfish Clytia hemisphaerica, nematogenesis takes place at the base of the tentacles, as well as in the manubrium.
 At the base of the tentacles, nematoblasts proliferate then differentiate along a proximal-distal gradient, giving rise to mature nematocytes in the tentacles through a conveyor belt system.

 In the Anthozoan sea anemone Nematostella vectensis, nematocytes are thought to develop throughout the animal from epithelial progenitors.
+Furthermore, a single regulatory gene that codes for the transcription factor ZNF845 also called CnZNF1 promotes the development of a cnidocyte and inhibits the development of a RFamide producing neuron cell.
+This gene evolved in the stem cnidarian through domain shuffling.